-This is the scoping stage of the investment process and is the current stage of the A1079 dualling proposal.
+This is the scoping stage of the investment process.
 The purpose of the SOC is to confirm the strategic context of the investment; to make a robust case for change; and to provide stakeholders and customers with an indication of the proposed way forward, together with indicative costs.
 Since an earlier pre-feasibility review has already established that the scheme can achieve an economic benefit, the SOC in this case takes account of this in the context of the modified design.
 More detailed design work will be conducted as the Transport Business Case progresses.